 What is vegan chocolate ganache?

 I’m glad you asked!
 Classic chocolate ganache is a combination of chocolate and cream that can be used as a glaze, a filling for cakes and tarts, or rolled into chocolate truffles.
-The ratio of chocolate and cream depend on how you use the ganache.
+The ratio of chocolate and cream depending on how you use the ganache.

 Since ganache is made of just two ingredients, cream (or in this case coconut milk) and chocolate, it is important to get quality chocolate.
 It should be high in cocoa percentage (at least 70%), bittersweet or semi-sweet, and should be made with few, high-quality ingredients.
 Your choice in chocolate will greatly impact the taste and texture of the ganache.